bobbyky/IndeedWebScraper/README.md

 # IndeedWebScraper

 Web scraper built in python to scrape indeed job listings to reveal the titles, locations, company names, and urls of job listings on an indeed.com page.
-Built using requests, beautifulSoup and Selenium libaries.
+Built using requests, BeautifulSoup and Selenium libaries.

 **Project: Web Scraper**